 Let’s say a bank is making a mortgage loan for $200,000.
 It creates $200,000 by entering that number in an account.
 The money in the account is a liability for the bank—money they may need to convert to cash or transfer to another bank at the account holder’s request.
 The bank has the borrower’s signed loan agreement as an asset balanced against the liability.
 So this balances on their balance sheet.
 The $200,000 paid to the seller becomes part of the money supply circulating in the economy.

 Over time the borrower makes payments on the loan.
 The borrower’s payments are part principal and part interest.
-When the bank receives a payment, the interest payment goes into their own coffers where it can continue to be used as money.
-But the amount paid on the principal is used to reduce the value of the asset (the loan agreement); it doesn’t go into anyone’s account and it ceases to be money.
-When the loan has been fully paid off, the same amount of money that was created when the loan was made (in this case $200,000) has been extinguished from the money supply.
+The interest payment is income for the bank and may continue to circulate as they pay expenses or make purchases.
+But the amount paid on the principal simply reduces the value of the asset (the loan agreement); it doesn’t go into anyone’s account and it ceases to be money.
+When the loan has been fully paid off, the money that was created when the loan was made (in this case $200,000) has been extinguished from the money supply.

 What this boils down to is that in our current system, the money supply increases with borrowing and it decreases with paying off debt.
 To make the overall money supply go up, some public or private person or entity has to borrow.
 If people want to have less debt and start paying it down, there will also be less money.
 In order to keep the economy supplied with money, somebody somewhere—in fact lots of people in lots of places—have to be in lots of debt all the time.

 You might think this is a bad system simply on the basis that most people don’t like debt and would rather not have it.
 We’d agree with you.
 But there are additional reasons it’s an even worse idea.
 Loan agreements involve the payment of interest, and since there has to be constant debt to keep the economy supplied with money, there is a constant flow of interest money from borrowers to banks and other financiers simply to pay the interest that must be paid in order to keep the system supplied with money.